datacommonsorg/data/scripts/eurostat/gdp/README.md

 ### Download URL

-ZIP file is available for download from https://ec.europa.eu/eurostat/data/database.
+ZIP file is available for download from [here](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/nama_10r_3gdp.tsv.gz).

 ### Overview

 > Gross Domestic Product (GDP) measures the overall level of economic activity in a country or region.
-The Eurostat publishes various forms of economic data, including GDP, inflation, and employment.
+Eurostat publishes various forms of economic data, including GDP, inflation, and employment.
 Specifically on GDP, it publishes data at various levels of government, and with different measurement styles.
 We import all Eurostat GDP data.

 > Data Format: All considered data is measured in one of the following forms:
 1. "MIO_EUR": "Million euro",